-Monitoring arrangements
+Monitoring Arrangements

-This policy will be evaluated every year and updated by the designated SLT where necessary.
+This policy will be evaluated every 2 years and updated by the designated SLT where necessary.
 The views of students, staff, board members, parents and outside agencies will be used to make changes and improvements to the policy on an ongoing basis.
+Heads will record any bullying incidents on their own incident forms.
+The School Head will be made aware of any serious bullying incidents.